zorixid/Weather-vs-CPU/README.md

 ## Running instructions
 * Copy project to your directory ( `git clone https://github.com/ibnzUK/weather-vs-cpu` )
-* If you are Runing a Windows Subsystem for Linux (WSL), it is recommended to install project using PowerShel, GitBash or Command Prompt terminal
+* If you are Runing a Windows Subsystem for Linux (WSL), it is recommended to install project using PowerShel, GitBash or Command Prompt terminal (Concurrently dependency related)
+* Make sure to have Node.js Version >= 12.13.0.
+For Electron Forge
 * Install project packages (`npm install`)
 * To Start electron application project (`npm run dev`)
-* To Start development build on localhost http://localhost:3000  (`npm start`)
+* To Package up application for distribution (`npm run make`)
+*

 ## For Testing
 ..